 Reporting to health authorities should be done in a timely manner.
 The system ensures that all regulatory obligations and corrective and preventive actions (CAPAs) are implemented and adhered to.

-<MaterialManagementTitle>
+{{MaterialManagementTitle}}

 Procedures are in place to control the components used in the manufacture or development of products to receive, process, store, control, and release materials throughout the life cycle of a product.
 These controls ensure that the product is approved and released by the responsible person and documented.

-<SuppliersTitle>
+{{SuppliersTitle}}

 A system has been introduced to control suppliers on materials and services (outsourced activities) related to GxP activities.
-These processes should include selection, evaluation, monitoring and control of third parties and third-party materials related to GxP processes and <QRM_Title>.
+These processes should include selection, evaluation, monitoring and control of third parties and third-party materials related to GxP processes and {{QRM_Title}}.

-<CompSystemsTitle>
+{{CompSystemsTitle}}

 A system is in place that outlines the requirements for validation of computerized systems and lifecycle management of computerized systems regulated by GxP to ensure patient safety, product quality, and the integrity of regulated data.
 Continuous Improvement of Process Efficiency, Product Quality and Quality Management System

 Monitoring information at each stage of the lifecycle is used to continuously improve process efficiency, product quality and QMS performance.
-The results of regular <ManagementReviewTitle> meetings and monitoring of internal and external factors affecting the QMS are used to determine CAPA that improve the system and related processes, allocate or reallocate resources, and/or revise the quality plan and Quality Objectives.
+The results of regular {{ManagementReviewTitle}} meetings and monitoring of internal and external factors affecting the QMS are used to determine CAPA that improve the system and related processes, allocate or reallocate resources, and/or revise the quality plan and Quality Objectives.
 These reviews and results shall be documented and communicated to Leadership Team.

 Terms and Abbreviations and Definitions